StarmanMartin/GCATR/README.md

 ### get_rna_codon_table

 ![Genetic Code Analysis Toolkit Logo](/man/resources/bio/gcat/codon_table.jpg?raw=true)<br/><br/>
-Returns the tables displayed in the table above.
+Returns the tables displayed in the fig. above.
 The tables will be stored in a matrix object.

 #### Return:
 A matrix object with all RNA codons